rayyichen310/adadistill_with_adaface_loss/Readme.md

 - $\text{ReLU}$: Ensures the penalty is only applied when the student's alignment is lower than the teacher's confidence.

-When the teacher exhibits high class confidence but the student remains geometrically misaligned, an additional margin penalty is applied.

 This mechanism: